-We offer three general types of training for certified monitors and certified trainers.
+We offer three general types of training for certified monitors, certified trainers, or certified coordinators.
 The type of training offered to each group depends on a monitoring groups specific needs, based on methods and equipment used, volunteer engagement process and program coordination.
 Specific details of how and when trainings occur for individual monitoring groups should be documented in their approved program QAPP, methods manual, or CMC program Manual.

 Once water quality monitoring trainings are completed, the group becomes a CMC member and is able to upload data to the Chesapeake Data Explorer.
 If a group is designated as Tier 1 or Tier 2 based on their methods review, but does not attend a training workshop all data will be labelled as provisional Tier 1 or provisional Tier 2.

 A certified monitor is a any person – volunteer, paid-staff, intern, etc – that collects water quality data through a monitoring program that is a member of the Chesapeake Monitoring Cooperative.
-All monitors are required to attend a water quality monitoring certification workshop provided by a CMC service provider or certified trainer before they begin collecting data.
-Additionally, monitors are required to pass an annual re-certification assessment the first two years of monitoring and a biennial assessment after that in order to maintain their certification.
+All monitors are required to attend a water quality monitoring workshop provided by a CMC service provider or certified trainer, follow their approved sampling plan, and submit data to the Chesapeake Data Explorer or their program coordinator.
+Additionally, monitors collecting Tier 2 data must become certified following the methods below.

 A Certified Trainer is any person who is certified to lead a Water Quality Monitoring Workshop and certification process for monitors collecting Tier II data.
 Certified trainers can be volunteers or paid staff at an organization and must attend a Train-the-Trainer workshop held by a CMC Service Provider.
 We provide train-the-trainer workshops on an as needed basis for coordinators who would like to become a certified trainer for their monitoring group.
 These workshops are tailored to each monitoring groups specific needs based on equipment used and quality assurance protocols.
 Once certified, trainers are required to meet with a CMC service provider on an annual basis to review their program and troubleshoot issues.